Strippit Houdaille

 Our Rework, New Wires & Connections

-For Identification & Historical Purposes, this is one of the NC
+For Identification and Historical Purposes,

 (Numerical Control)